 - The blueberry flavor reminded me of Hostess Mini Muffins, which I used to eat as a snack in middle school.

 - I was surprised with the smoke production.
 If I’m going to smoke this size versus say the Spiritus (7 x 40), I’d hope to get great construction all the way around.
 The smoke production wasn’t bad, but it wasn’t what I’d expect from the ring gauge.

 - The flavors were very well balanced in the first two thirds, probably the cigar’s single best quality.

-- Selected Tobacco is distributed by United Cigar Group in the U.S. United Cigar Group is owned by Dave Garafalo, who also owns 2 Guys Smoke Shop and The Cigar Authority.
+- Selected Tobacco is distributed in the U.S. by United Cigars, which is owned by Dave Garofalo, who also owns 2 Guys Smoke Shop and The Cigar Authority.

 - Cigars for this review were purchased by halfwheel.

 - Average smoking time was two hours and 40 minutes.